 Interns are place in one of three programs.
 The first is the outpatient clinic at which interns provide individual, group and family treatment to children and adolescents presenting with a variety of psychiatric, educational and psychosocial difficulties.
 Play therapy, cognitive-behavioral, behavioral and family systems approaches are utilized.
 Students may also be trained in Trauma Focused Cognitive Behavioral Therapy; Dialectical Behavioral Therapy; and Attachment, Self-Regulation, and Competency models if their schools have complimentary training programs in these modalities.
 Interns will also conduct initial assessments through the evaluation unit.
 The second opportunity for placement is in the Comprehensive Adolescent Rehabilitation and Education Service (CARES).
-CARES is an alternative school located on the grounds of Roosevelt Hospital for high school students who require treatment for psychiatric difficulties and/or substance abuse.
+CARES is an alternative school located on the grounds of Mount Sinai Roosevelt for high school students who require treatment for psychiatric difficulties and/or substance abuse.
 In this program, interns are part of a milieu treatment setting united by a Dialectical Behavior Therapy model.
 Interns provide group and individual treatment.
 The third opportunity for placement is the Home- and Community-Based Services Waiver Program (HCBS) for children with serious emotional disturbances who are at risk for hospitalization.
 Interns provide clinical interventions and case management in the home and community utilizing a strengths-based approach to empower families and decrease the need for out-of-home placements.

 DIDACTIC SEMINARS AND CASE CONFERENCES